Residential Treatment of Bipolar Disorder at CooperRiis

 What are bipolar disorders?

-Bipolar disorders, also known as manic-depressive illness, cause changes in a person’s mood, energy, activity levels, and ability to function.
+Bipolar disorders, also known as manic-depressive illness, cause changes in a person’s mood, energy, activity levels,categorized as manic, hypomanic, and depressive.

 Signs and Symptoms